Royal Windsor Town Walks

 Changing of the Guard

-A fabulous spectacle, with triumphant tunes from a military band and plenty of foot stamping from smartly attired lads in red uniforms and bear-skin caps, the changing of the guard (11am Mon-Sat Apr-Jul, alternate days Aug-Mar) draws crowds to the castle gates each day to watch the smartly attired lads in red uniforms and bear-fur hats do their thing.
+A fabulous spectacle, with triumphant tunes from a military band and plenty of foot stamping from smartly attired lads in red uniforms and bear-skin caps, the changing of the guard draws crowds to the castle gates each day to watch the smartly attired lads in red uniforms and bear-fur hats do their thing.
 The spectacle takes place at 11am Monday to Saturday from April to July, and on alternate days from August to March.
 Stay to the right of the crowd for better views.